awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 If you do not specify a key policy for your new CMK, the [default key policy](key-policies.md#key-policy-default) that `CreateKey` applies differs from the default key policy that the console applies when you use it to create a new CMK\.

 For example, this call to the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation returns the key policy that `CreateKey` applies\.
 It gives the AWS account access to the CMK and allows it to create AWS Identity and Access Management \(IAM\) policies for the CMK\.
-For detailed information about IAM policies and key policies for CMKs, see [Authentication and Access Control for AWS KMS](control-access.md)
+For detailed information about IAM policies and key policies for CMKs, see [Authentication and access control for AWS KMS](control-access.md)

 ```
 $ aws kms get-key-policy --key-id 1234abcd-12ab-34cd-56ef-1234567890ab --policy-name default --output text